audiosistem/share01/README.md

 # Read this information before submitting an Issue.
 Thank You!  :)

 > **Please wait a minimum of 2 days before reporting any issue.
-Sometime the scraper inceounters a temporary issue.**
+Sometime the scraper encounters a temporary issue.**

 > **Please Specify the exact File and ID that is not working.**